xuthief/redis-mgr/doc/scalablity.rst

 .. image:: redis-mgr-scale-002.png

-we redis-replay is catch up with aof. we can reconfig old twemproxy as a proxy of new cluster. all done:
+we redis-replay is catch up with aof. we can reconfig old twemproxy as a proxy of new cluster.:

 .. image:: redis-mgr-scale-003.png

+all done, we can now stop the old cluster.